paulkernfeld/bitcoin-nanopayment/README.md

 How to Use
 ----------
-Alice pays Bob as follows:
+Alice can pay Bob as follows:

 ### Step 1
-Bob requests a payment from Alice by calling the `requestPayment` method.
+Bob requests a payment from Alice by calling the `requestVoucher` method.
 He sends the result of this method (the "target") to Alice.

 ### Step 2
-Alice creates a voucher based on the target by calling 'createPayment' and passing in the target.
+Alice creates a voucher based on the target by calling `createVoucher` and passing in the target.
 She sends the voucher she just created to Bob.

 ### Step 3
-Bob calls 'cashPayment' on the voucher he just received from Alice.
+Bob calls `cashVoucher` on the voucher he just received from Alice.
 The result of this method tells him whether the payment was valid, and whether or not it was cashable.

 You can simulate this process by running two instances of `demo.js` and sending a voucher from one to the other.